mike-diamond/firebase-connect/README.md

-import React, { PureComponent } from 'react' import PropTypes from 'prop-types' import connect from 'react-redux' import { firebaseConnect } from 'firebase-connect'
+import React, { PureComponent } from 'react' import PropTypes from 'prop-types' import connect from 'react-redux' import { firebaseConnect } from 'firebase-connect' // import firestoreConnect if you using firestore

 @connect({
   activeChat: (state) => state.activeChat.name,
   endAt: (state) => state.activeChat.endAt,
 })
+// set same props for @firestoreConnect() if you using firestore
 @firebaseConnect((props) => ({
   chatMessages: {
     // path to listen in firebase realtime database